vippsas/vipps-login-api/vipps-login-api-quick-start.md

 1. In your active Postman environment, copy the value of key `start_login_uri`, and use this URL in any browser.
 1. Finish Vipps login.
 This request includes a scope parameter that requests access to user information.
    This means that if you have not yet consented to sharing your user information, a distinct screen asking for your consent will appear the first time.
+1. When you finish your login, the website will update.
+If you used <http://localhost>, it will appear to be broken, but that doesn't matter.
-1. Copy the query param `code` from the URL that the browser was redirected to after finishing Vipps Login.
+Copy the query param `code` from the URL in the browser.
 Paste this code into the key `code` in the active Postman environment.
-1. Send request `Get token` to get the access token and id token.
+1. From the `Vipps Login in Browser` folder, send request `Get token`.
+This provides the access token and id token.
-1. Send request `Get user info` to get user info of the logged-in user.
+1. Send request `Get user info` to get the user info of the logged-in user.

 ### Vipps Login from phone number (CIBA without redirect)